 Half of it is art to recognize the city’s “contributions to American labor, labor’s role in our nation’s development”.
 The other half is symbolizes man’s origins in water.
 It contains X-rated elements so either shield your eyes or get ready to Instagram it!

 To us it looks like a group of funky colorful metal, but its 4 parts represent various Pittsburgh things (the paddlewheel for the rivers, a crucible for industry, a Golden Triangle for business/finance, and Penn’s Woods for natural resources).
-Behind stands the Alcoa Building which some say is architecturally interesting.
+Behind it note the Alcoa Building which some say is architecturally interesting.

 Fighting against terrible working conditions, 12-hour days, and child labor, women left their jobs.
 Eventually some even picked up axes and stormed the doors of the local cotton factories to drive away the “scab girls” and the guards.
 The strike itself failed but child labor laws ensued 3 years later.